-The scanning program will in particular highlight ballot papers that appear to have numbering errors, such as missing or duplicated numbers.
-A computer program is used to add the electronic ballots to the scanned paper ballots and count the votes and distribute the preferences according to the Hare-Clark rules.
+The scanning program will highlight ballot papers that appear to have numbering errors, such as missing or duplicated numbers, as well as numbers that involve doubt as to the voter's intention.
 Scrutineers will be able to observe this process and to challenge apparent incorrect interpretation of the original ballot papers.